yxshee/yxshee/README.md

-i like football, netflix, and exploring mountains.
-Currently diving into the domains of conscience, blending technology with mindful innovation.<br>
+i like football, netflix, and exploring mountains. <br>
+currently diving into the domains of conscience, blending technology with mindful innovation.<br>
 doing mostly random stuff whatever i  feel like <br>
 <a href="">website</a> <a href="">contact</a>